Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Model system and methods

-Typically, we choose a switching time $\tau_{\rm{THz}}=50$~fs and $t_-=-3.5 \tau$ so that at the moment of the arrival of the optical pulse the system is polarized by a nearly constant electric field $\tilde{U}/d_{\rm{gap}}$.
-The effective dc bias $U$ is given by the difference between the self-consistent potentials inside the left and the right cylinders at $t=t_-$

-and it equals to the difference between the Fermi energies of the cylinders.
-Note that $U \ne \tilde{U}$ because of the cylindrical geometry and small charge transfer during the rise of the THz field.

 When only the THz pulse is present and no optical field is applied, for $t>t_-$ the system reaches the steady-state where the effective dc bias $U$ leads to a small (in our conditions) tunneling electron current density $\mathbf{j}_U(\mathbf{r},t)$.
 When optical and dc fields are acting on the system simultaneously, the electron current density $\mathbf{j}(\mathbf{r},t)$ given by Eq.~\eqref{eq:n_and_J} includes the effect of both.
-Below we are interested only in the optically induced electron transport.
-We then introduce the optically induced electron current density as $\mathbf{j}_{\rm{opt}}(\mathbf{r},t)=\mathbf{j}(\mathbf{r},t) -\mathbf{j}_U(\mathbf{r},t)$, and use $\mathbf{j}_{\rm{opt}}(\mathbf{r},t)$ instead of $\mathbf{j}(\mathbf{r},t)$ in Eq.~\ref{eq:NetTransfer} to obtain the optically induced net electron transfer $\mathcal{N}$.
-Note that this correction is only essential to disentangle the $\ell=1$ electron tunneling channel assisted by one-photon absorption at low optical field strengths.
-In the multi-photon regime, $\mathbf{j}_U(\mathbf{r},t)$ is negligible.
+Since in this work are interested in the optically induced electron transport, we therefore introduce the optically induced electron current density as $\mathbf{j}_{\rm{opt}}(\mathbf{r},t)=\mathbf{j}(\mathbf{r},t) -\mathbf{j}_U(\mathbf{r},t)$, and we use $\mathbf{j}_{\rm{opt}}(\mathbf{r},t)$ instead of $\mathbf{j}(\mathbf{r},t)$ in Eq.~\ref{eq:NetTransfer} to obtain the optically induced net electron transfer $\mathcal{N}$.
+Note that this correction is only essential to disentangle the $\ell=1$ electron tunneling channel, assisted by one-photon absorption at low optical field strengths.
+In the multi-photon regime, $\mathbf{j}_U(\mathbf{r},t)$ is negligible in our conditions.

-It is noteworthy that, under the conditions of the present study, the dipolar plasmon of the nanowire dimer is off-resonant with the incident optical pulse \cite{HotElectrons_in_Gaps}.
-The time-dependent electric field along the dimer axis at the middle of the narrow gap can be then approximated as
+To simplify control of the time-dependent electric field in the gap via the incident pulse waveform, the present system is designed so that the dipolar plasmon of the nanowire dimer is off-resonant with the incident optical pulse \cite{HotElectrons_in_Gaps}.
+As a result, the time-dependent electric field along the dimer axis at the center of the narrow gap is free from the plasmon ringing effects, and it can be approximated as

 where $\mathcal{R}$ is the field enhancement.
-To set the order of magnitude, $\mathcal{R}\approx 4$ for $d_{\rm{gap}}=1$~nm and $\mathcal{R}\approx 3$ for $d_{\rm{gap}}=2$~nm within the range of other parameters (frequency, bias, metal work function) encompassed in this work.
+To set the order of magnitude, $\mathcal{R}\approx 4$ for $d_{\rm{gap}}=1$~nm and $\mathcal{R}\approx 3$ for $d_{\rm{gap}}=2$~nm, within the range of other parameters (frequency, bias, metal work function) encompassed in this work.